Listed in alphabetical order are various different granite outcrops worth visiting in the Wheatbelt.

 Outcrops of granite with wonderful views form the top of the surrounding country side.
 Located east of Hyden following Hyden East Rd then King Rocks Rd.

 Situated 40km west of Bruce Rock.
 An unspoilt area where a visitor can explore features such as the Wave Wall, Dog Rock, Devil’s Marbles, panoramic views and a fascinating well at least 20 metres deep, three metres in diameter constructed by hand in the early 1920-30’s.
 Rocks were levered into the soil to line well walls.
 An amazing engineering feat similar to others built by pioneering drovers to water stock.
-Area currently being rennovated by DEC and the Shire of bruce Rock.
+A free camping/ caravan area has been developed at Kwolyin 9kms south of Kokerbin Rock, with Toilets, campers kitchen, BBQ and covered seating areas.